SYNOPSIS

 One has to do with comment nesting in Pascal.
 ISO 7185:1990, the standard for the language, specifies that comments do not nest; however important historical and current Pascal compilers support comment nesting.
 This program assumes that if a block comment start is within the scope of a block comment, the programmer is working with such a compiler and did that deliberately.

 Python detection is slightly flaky.
 Anything with a .py extension will be classified simply as "Python", not distinguishing between Python 2 and Python 3.
-Python files without an extension will be correctly detected only when they have a hashbang line containing "python" or "python3"; end-of-lifed versions such as 2 and 1.5 won’t be picked up.
+Python files without an extension will be correctly detected only when they have a hashbang line containing "python", "python2" or "python3".

 There is a conflict among Objective-C, MATLAB, MUMPS, and ntroff/troff over the extensions .m and .mm; this may lead to misidentification of files with these extensions.
 To avoid problems, ensure that every MATLAB file contains at least one %-led winged comment or %{-led block comment.